 Doss even had a surprising motive for killing her male companions.
 She wasn’t after insurance money.
 In her own words, Doss’ romance magazines had a profound effect on her psyche.
 “I was searching for the perfect mate, the real romance in life.”

 When one husband became too much, Doss simply killed him off and move to the next love… or victim, that is.
-Since most of her husbands had other underlying health issues, such as alcoholism, doctors, and authorities never suspected a thing.
+Since most of her husbands had other underlying health issues such as alcoholism or heart conditions, doctors and authorities never suspected a thing.

 Nannie Doss died in prison in 1964 while serving a life sentence for the murder of her last husband.

-After reading about Nannie Doss the Giggling Granny, read about Leonarda Cianciulli, who turned her murder victims into soap and teacakes.
+After reading about Nannie Doss, the serial killer nicknamed the Giggling Granny, read about Leonarda Cianciulli, who turned her murder victims into soap and teacakes.
 Then, read about Elisabeth Fritzl, who spent 24 years held captive by her father.